rtalusan13/rtalusan13/README.md

 ece120 (private) - **C, Assembly (LC-3), Vivado (RTL), IC Design**
 - Private repository of my personal labs completed from UIUC's ECE120 course - Intro to Computing
-- Focused on two-level logic, circuit design, and binary structures in computing
+- Focused on two-level logic, circuit design, and CPU implementation and applications
 - 13 Hardware & Software labs; willing to share per request as proof of my work

 # ⚙️ In Progress: